 Tile panel (two tiles each 6″x 6″) of the ss Veendam III (1973-1984), former ss Argentina that was built in 1958 for the Moore-McCormack Lines.
 The panel is made in 1983 in The Netherlands by pottery ‘t Delftsche Huys (since 1981).

 This hand painted tableau (1983, two tiles each 6″x 6″) of the ms Nieuw Amsterdam (III) is also manufactured in The Netherlands by pottery ‘t Delftsche Huys in Waddinxveen.
-Though this Nieuw Amsterdam (GT 33.930, accommodation for 1214 passengers) is designed in The Netherlands, it is built in St. Nazaire in France, together with its sister ship ms Noordam (III).
-The Nieuw Amsterdam began cruising in 1983 and is chartered by Thomson Cruises in 2003.
-The ship still sailed under the name Thomson Spirit in 2017.
+The Nieuw Amsterdam is built in St. Nazaire in France, together with its sister ship ms Noordam (III).

-Another tableau (2 pieces 6″x 6″) of the ms Nieuw Amsterdam III.
+Another tableau (2 pieces 6″x 6″) of the ms Nieuw Amsterdam III (1983-2000).
 The tableau has no mark, but it is certain that it is also manufactured in 1983 in The Netherlands by pottery “t Delftsche Huys in Waddinxveen.

 The tile of the Noordam III is part of a probable series of 3 tiles issued in 1984.
-The other tiles of this series are those of the ss Rotterdam and the ss Nieuw Amsterdam III.
-The Noordam, measuring 33.930 brt., was launched April 8, 1984.
-After a major overhaul in 1991, the capacity of the Noordam was increased to 1250 passengers.
-In 2004 the Noordam was chartered by Louis Cruise Lines and was sold in 2005 to Thomson Cruises.
-Since October 2017 Thomson Cruises changed her name in Marella Cruises.
-Under the name of Marella Celebration the ship is still in service.
+The other tiles of this series are those of the ss Rotterdam V and the ss Nieuw Amsterdam III.
+The existence of those tiles has never been confirmed until now.